 In addition, as mentioned above the formal clinical research and diagnostic manuals for these disorders do not describe significant associations between ASD and substance use disorders.
 Thus, while individuals diagnosed with ASD may occasionally develop co-occurring disorders, this is not a common occurrence that represents a significant problem for the majority of these individuals.

-How Would Someone with ASD And a Co-occurring Substance Use Disorder Be Treated?
+ASD And a Co-occurring Substance Use Disorder Treatment

 Because individuals with an ASD diagnosis have a number of functional deficits, the treatment of an individual who has ASD and a co-occurring substance use disorder would have to be personalized according to their abilities, the level of the individual’s understanding, and the intellectual capacity of the person.
 Certainly, any individual with an ASD and a co-occurring substance use disorder who developed physical dependence on a substance would need to go through a withdrawal management program.
 However, the counseling, social support, and other aspects of substance use recovery would be tailored to the individual’s capacity.

 Because individuals with ASD often have significant deficits in their ability to interact with others, the treatment would most likely be most beneficial if it were delivered in some form of individual therapy.
 This would require a great deal of care, empathy, and understanding on the part of the individual’s treatment provider and most likely the use of a number of techniques from the behavioral school of psychotherapy that do not require significant insight and introspection.